 Describe the services the agency anticipates will be in high demand, or require high-level of attention, in the community to be provided through this program.

 If the applicant is a new agency proposing service under this initiative, how do you propose to recruit/identify customers?
-What agency or agencies are currently serving the populations for whom you are proposing service?
+What agency or agencies are currently serving the populations for whom you are proposing services?
 If community linkages do not currently exist, describe how they will be established.

 Program Design and Implementation (5 pages maximum):